Yuexi-Wu/NLP/README.md

 # NLP
-This is my solutions to the assessments of the Natural Language Processing course on Udemy.
+My solutions to assessments in the Natural Language Processing course on Udemy.